igorski/efflux-tracker/README.md

 * Save songs locally to continue working on them later or export / import them between devices
 * Save your favourite instrument presets to be reused
 * Attach a MIDI controller and record them live during playback (Google Chrome only)
+* Use the [Tiny Player](https://github.com/igorski/efflux-tracker/wiki/Embedding-the-tiny-player) to play back Efflux songs embedded in your website or in demos.

 ### Sounds cool, but I don't want to build from source, I just want to tinker with this!!